Description

 • The maximum days under water over 5 years of Universal Investment Strategy 3x Leverage is 525 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum time in days below previous high water mark is 525 days, which is greater, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum days under water is 525 days, which is larger, thus worse than the value of 488 days from the benchmark.

 AveDuration: